 If the exterior of your home is looking a bit grimy, make it shine with the help of a pressure wash.
 A local tool rental store is a good place to obtain a pressure washer.

 Use pressure washing equipment with care, since extreme pressure can damage wood and soft materials.
 Add a detergent to the washer’s reservoir to remove resistant dirt, but be sure the product is made for use in a pressure washer.

-If there is mould on the exterior, mix a solution of one part bleach to four parts water to spray on the surface.
-Leave it on for 10-15 minutes before using a pressure washer to remove it.
+If there is mold on the exterior, mix a solution of one part bleach to four parts water to spray on the surface.
+Leave it on for 10-5 minutes before using a pressure washer to remove it.
 Cover nearby plants with drop cloths and wear rubber gloves when working with bleach.

 Your driveway is undoubtedly feeling the effects of the winters freeze and thaw cycles.
 It’s time for a bit of maintenance and repair.
 Remove weeds that have settled into the cracks and grass that is encroaching.
 Use a pressure washer to get rid of dirt.
 Patch cracks and holes in concrete with a concrete resurfacer.
 Asphalt driveways may need latex asphalt resealer to refresh the surface.
 Replenish gravel, as needed.

 Check your roof to see if there are torn or missing shingles that require repair or replacement.
 Use roofing cement to patch any gaps, especially around vulnerable areas such as chimneys and plumbing vents.
 No leaks allowed!

 The checklist for interior spring cleaning usually includes washing windows, but the exteriors need a cleaning, too, or the job is only half finished.
 You want a clear view of the garden and the sunny days.
 Do your washing when the windows are shaded.
 Use a 1:1 mixture of white vinegar and water for a sparkling finish.
 Dry the windows with newspaper, rather than paper towels, to avoid bits of paper clinging to the surface.